Artis-M/WhereSkate/README.md

 The main motivation for this app was my personal interest in inline skating and that I used to share cool places to skate with my friends, that way we were able to find interesting locations that not a lot of people knew about.
 Therefore, having an app for that would help people find more locations to skate at.

 <details>
-<summary>REQUIREMENTS</summary>
+<summary>REQUIREMENTS (Requirements with </summary>
 <br>

 **Must Have:**

-- As a user, I want to be able to add skating locations on a map.
+- As a user, I want to be able to add skating locations on a map. - [ ]
 - As a user, I want to be able to see other user&#39;s added locations.
 - As a user, I want to be able to edit or delete my locations.